aws-samples/multi-cluster-allocation-demo-for-agones-on-eks/README.md

 kubectl get gs
 ```

-To use allocator service client, run the following command below.
+To use an allocator service client, run the following commands.
 You can either use gRPC or REST interface.
+Since they are protected by mTLS, you need to set up TLS certificates and private keys first.

 ```sh
 NAMESPACE=default # replace with any namespace